Parth-Hariyani3001/Inqurio/README.md

 - **Ingest** — Add papers by OpenAlex ID; a background worker parses, chunks, embeds, and indexes them
 - **Library** — Personal paper collection with search (`/dashboard/library`)
 - **Read** — Inline PDF viewer next to the chat workspace
-- **Ask** — Streaming chat with paper and web citations, scoped to the attached paper
+- **Ask** — Streaming chat with paper, OpenAlex, and optional web citations, scoped to the attached paper
 - **Auth** — Clerk sign-in; JWT forwarded to the backend; webhooks keep local users in sync

 ## Architecture